Loading

 Temporary Humanitarian Stay pathway

-In 2022, the Australian Government offered a temporary humanitarian stay to Ukrainians in Australia.
-All Ukrainians in Australia who accepted this previous offer have been granted a subclass 786 visa.
+In 2022, the Australian Government offered a Temporary Humanitarian Stay to Ukrainians in Australia.
 This previous offer is now closed.

-The temporary humanitarian stay pathway is a two-step process.
-You will be granted a Humanitarian Stay (Temporary) (subclass 449) visa, followed by a Temporary Humanitarian Concern (subclass 786) visa.
-We will grant the subclass 786 for three years.
+The Temporary Humanitarian Stay pathway is a 2-step process.
+If eligible, you will be granted a Humanitarian Stay (Temporary) (subclass 449) visa, followed by a Temporary Humanitarian Concern (subclass 786) visa.
+We will grant the subclass 786 for 3 years.

 You must meet all visa criteria for us to grant you these visas.
 This includes health, character and security criteria.